 What is the process of Decryption?

-The receiver receives the data and enables you to automatically and convert the data from the code to its original form.
+The receiver receives the data and enables you to automatically convert the data from the code to its original form.

 Encryption and Decryption 2021